sp-hash/TeamBlackMiner/OPTIONS.md

 				This will put all of devices 0, 1 or 2 to a 6 seconds sleep if the core temperature of the GPU exceeds 95 degrees celcius.

--e --electricity-cost       Set cost per kWh.
+-e -ec --electricity-cost	Set cost per kWh.
 				This sets the cost of electricity by kWh.
 				See your electricity provider for the correct price.
 				This is printed in the console statistics.

 				Example:
 				TBMiner --electricity-cost 0.10

--u --electricity-currency   Set currency type.
+-u -eu --electricity-currency	Set currency type.
-                            Currency type could be US dollar, Euro, Yen or anything.
+				Currency type could be US Dollars, Euro, Yen or anything else.
 				This is used in the console statistics to track costs.

 				Example:
 				TBMiner --electricity-cost 0.10 --electricity-currency USD

 -v --no-verbose             Less output.
                             A flag to suppress output in the program console.